-When the body has injured a sequence of events is initiated that leads to the eventual repair of the injury site.
+When the body gets injured, a sequence of events is initiated that leads to the eventual repair of the injury site.
 The first stage in this process is inflammation which is followed by tissue healing and repair.
+Tissue inflammation is the body's attempt to protect the area and promote recovery, but it does make the affected area very painful.

 What is the Inflammatory Response?